 Some people use the presence of a clown as a reason for their emotional outburst.
 This is where we see the fear exaggerated.
 Sometimes these extreme feelings swing to hatred of a clown.
-Others will avert their eyes, as if seeing the clown will cause them harm.
+Others will avert their eyes as if merely seeing the clown will cause them harm.
 These reactions are the opposite of what we clowns want.

-Let them go....
+Let them go...

-In my experience I've learned that the best way to the handle the fear is to not participate in emotional swing of these feelings.
+In my experience, I've learned that the best way to handle the fear is to not participate in the emotional swing of these feelings.
 It's best to resist the urge to deal with this problem by trying to fix the fear.
 If you are a clown and someone doesn't want to be in the room with you so much that they run away, ...Let them go.
 Running after them will not make the situation better.

 "I work hard at this..."

 Being a professional clown takes work, dedication, and commitment.
 Many of us have trained for years as an acrobat/improviser/ juggler/ musician, physical theater artist, or as a magician.
 We take pride in our work.
 We have honed these skills into an art form.
 We are eager to share the art of clowning.